 I am a highly creative person, and a highly technical person.
 When I was younger, I would go through phases in my life where I would try to eliminate one of these traits in a vain attempt to boost the other one (and vice-versa).

-I had difficulty finding ways to blend my creative and rational abilities into a single “performance”, because I simply could not understand how to relate my two seemingly incompatible desires: writing computer code, and strumming my guitar randomly on stage in front of a bunch of people.
+I had difficulty finding ways to blend my creative and rational abilities into a single “performance”, because I simply could not understand how to relate my two seemingly incompatible desires: writing computer code, and strumming my guitar (with custom strings that I fitted!) randomly on stage in front of a bunch of people.

 After I discovered the world of music production, I finally understood how it was possible to accept wildly creative ideas with open arms, and mould them into a productive piece of work at the end of the day.
 This understanding also helped me in my career as a software consultant, where the creative process is a vital piece in solving virtually any technical problem long before a single line of computer code is ever written.